Object-level Geometric Structure Preserving for Natural Image Stitching: Reestablishing baselines

 We replicated the results reported in the literature for GSP \cite{gsp}, GES-GSP \cite{gesgsp}, APAP \cite{apap}, and SPHP \cite{sphp} by implementing their publicly available codebases with their default parameter settings.
 For the structural alignment component, we employed the executable provided by Autostitch \cite{autostitch}.
 GES-GSP includes experimental data for both GES-GSP and GSP.
-In our experiments, the performance results for GES-GSP were consistent with the reported data, but GSP exhibited notably superior performance.
-This discrepancy may be attributed to variations in parameter configurations, as GES-GSP did not disclose the specific parameter settings used for the GSP experiments.
 In our method's experiments, we maintained consistent parameter settings across all trials.
 Furthermore, for the structure extraction stage, we utilized the official code provided by SAM.
-However, we excluded masks with extremely small areas from our analysis.
+However, we excluded masks with extremely small areas.